SilverHolo/HiCu-Medical-Image-recognition/README.md

 transformers==4.5.1
 Note: numpy==1.18.1 was initially requested but replaced by 1.24.4 automatically during gensim installation.
 This is OK unless you see runtime errors — if needed, you can lock it back to 1.18.1.

-Create and activate a virtual environment
+Step1: Create and activate a virtual environment

 python -m venv hicu-env
 hicu-env\Scripts\activate

+Step 2:
 cd into the HiCu-ICD-main

-Install dependencies
+Step 3: Install dependencies

 pip install -r requirements.txt